Geeksltd/MSharp.Docs/Basics/VSIX.md

 ### MethodColorAttribute, MethodStyleAttribute classes

-MSharp.Colorize VSIX provides a set of Classifiers to show M# code as highlighted.
+MSharp.Colorize VSIX provides a set of Classifiers to highlight M# code.
 The M# framework team have used this attribute class to decorate their methods with some styling features like color.

 Using "MSharp.Colorize VSIX code highlighter" is very simple.
-To colour a method you should create a class with the name "MethodColorAttribute" derived from Attribute class, and a constructor with at least one string parameter in your project, like this :
+To colour a method you should create a class with the name "MethodColorAttribute" inheriting from the Attribute class, and a constructor with at least one string parameter in your project, like this :

 ```C#
     public class MethodColorAttribute : Attribute